1

 The mission of the Program in Writing and Rhetoric (PWR) is to offer high-quality writing courses to UW students that emphasize ethical composing across difference.
 To fulfill this mission, we train and mentor instructors in antiracist, accessible, translingual, and multimodal pedagogies that enact practices of inclusion and equity.
 With the Program for Writing Across Campus (PWAC) and in collaboration with numerous campus partners, we actively create and support knowledge-building about writing and writing instruction broadly within the program, the English department, and across campus.

-Each year we offer courses to approximately 5000 undergraduates, impacting roughly 75% of any given first-year cohort at UW-Seattle.
-We are here to support you in designing a curriculum that develops these students’ analytical, meaning-making, and research capacities and prepares them to compose effectively and ethically across
+Each year we offer courses to more than 5000 undergraduates, impacting roughly 75% of any given first-year cohort at UW-Seattle.
+You are at the heart of this work and we are here to support you in designing a curriculum that develops these students’ analytical, meaning-making, and research capacities and prepares them to compose effectively and ethically across

 • disciplines, genres, media, audiences, and situations;